DanielKocan/EasyMatchmaking/README.md

 # EasyMatchmaking Plugin for Unreal Engine 🎮

-Easy-to-use multiplayer plugin powered by Epic Online Services (EOS).
+Easy-to-use multiplayer plugin built on Epic Online Services (EOS).
 Handle lobbies, sessions, and dedicated servers - all with Blueprint or C++ support, no additional subsystems required!

 ## What is This?